joshua-philips/joshua-philips/README.md

 ### Hello👋 I am Joshua Philips
 <hr></hr>

-- 🌱 I’m currently learning Flutter and Spring Boot
+- 🌱 I’m currently learning Flutter, Spring Boot and React
-- 👯 I’m looking to collaborate on any flutter or java projects to sharpen my skills
+- 👯 I’m looking to collaborate on any projects to sharpen my skills
 - 💬 Ask me about anything
 - 📫 How to reach me: [**Email**][email]